npizzo/npizzo.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I am currently a Project Scientist in the Air-Sea Interaction Laboratory at the Scripps Institution of Oceanography, part of the University of California, San Diego.

-I study air-sea boundary layer processes, as well as the dynamics of submesoscale processes.

-I am interested in fluid mechanics, the dynamics of the upper ocean, surface waves, applied math and the history of science.

-I perform theoretical, numerical, laboratory and field studies with the goal of understanding physical processes.
+Welcome to the SURF Lab (SURFace processes Lab) at the University of Rhode Island Graduate School of Oceanography.
+We are interested in processes occuring near the surface of the ocean -- including the lower atmosphere.
+We apply a combinational approach and employ theory, numerics, laboratory and field techniques to better understand these phenomena.

+Our ethos is simple: we believe in collaborative work and seek to teach, train and empower the next generation of oceanographers and earth scientists.